ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 **Implementation should provide a mechanism to prevent constant reboot loop by limiting the number of auto-reboots**

-System should implement mechanism to track number of times the system is auto-rebooted and be able to stop auto-reboot when a configurable limit is reached.
-The number of times auto-reboot happens should be configurable.
+System should implement mechanism to track number of times the system has auto-rebooted and be able to stop auto-reboot when a configurable limit is reached.

 **Implementation should provide following configuration options**